 For the test, FEMA will trigger the EAS “cascade” architecture by transmitting the EAS code used for national level emergencies to the first level of broadcast stations in the national-level of the EAS, which in turn will rebroadcast the alert to the general public, as well as to the next level of EAS participants monitoring them.
 This should continue through all levels of the system until the alert has been distributed throughout the entire county.

 This will be an interesting evolution for a number of reasons.
-If the EAS system fails operate as planned after giving five months warning for a nationwide test, it would point toward a fundamental design flaw in the system.
-A more realistic test of the EAS system would involve perhaps one hours notice and then trigger the event.
-Notice should be given so that broadcast station personal can answer questions from the listening and viewing public.
+If the EAS system fails to operate as planned after giving five months warning for a nationwide test, it would point toward a fundamental design flaw in the system.
+A more realistic test of the EAS system would involve perhaps one hour’s notice and then trigger the event.
+Notice should be given so that broadcast station personnel can answer questions from the listening and viewing public.

 Then there is the EAS EAN protocol itself.
 There are many that feel, rightly or wrongly, that the federal government should not be able to take control of privately owned broadcast stations and cable systems for any reason.
-The way that the EAS encoder/decoder units are now required to be wired into the audio air chain means it would be very hard to override any mandatory alert, such as an EAN, if there were a reason to do that.
-There have been several instances of false alerts, WGN-AM being the most recent, where programming on down stream broadcast and cable systems were disrupted for several minutes.
+The way that the EAS encoder/decoder units are now required to be wired into the audio air chain means it would be very hard to override any mandatory alert, such as an EAN if there were a reason to do that.
+There have been several instances of false alerts, WGN-AM being the most recent, where programming on downstream broadcast and cable systems was disrupted for several minutes.